 Does ARUP’s test use the same methodology as the CDC’s test?

-ARUP’s test is also a real-time polymerase chain reaction (PCR) test, based on the same assay principles as the CDC's U.S. Food and Drug Administration (FDA)-cleared test.
+ARUP’s test is also a real-time polymerase chain reaction (PCR) test, based on the same assay principles as the CDC's FDA-cleared test.
 As ARUP's test is optimized for modern instrumentation and automated processes, it is classified as a laboratory-developed test (LDT).
 This optimization allows for rapid scaling of testing capacity, if needed, and reduced turnaround times.

 Does ARUP’s test have New York approval?